CumulusNetworks/docs/content/cumulus-linux-512/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-CLI.md

 cumulus@switch:~$ nv set system aaa user cumulus password “Hello.world\~123”
 ```

-When using a password in a URL, you might need to encode special characters.
+You might need to encode special characters in a password, for example in a URL.
 The following table shows the special character encoding.
-- ✓ indicates that encoding is not needed.
+- `✓` indicates that encoding is not needed.
-- %xx indicates that you need to replace the special character with %xx.
+- `%xx` indicates that you need to replace the special character with `%xx`.

 | Symbol             | Normal | Single Quotes ('') | Double Quotes ("") | Escape (`\`)|
 |--------------------|--------|-----------------|-----------------|---------|